akshaygulabrao/flappybird-monorepo/paper/outline.md

 8. [foodsung.
 DRL-FlappyBird, Github, 2016](https://github.com/foodsung/DRL-FlappyBird)
  - Inspired by yenchenlin.
 Provides an even more mature implementation.

+A winning state for this project is finding a perfect scoring bot for significantly less memory than a q-table for every state.

 ## Flappy Bird
 - Mobile game from 2013 that went viral
 - Game mechanics